ComunidadBioInfo/cdsbsource/content/en/authors/areyes/_index.md

 +++

-I am a postdoctoral research fellow in Rafael Irizarry's laboratory at the Dana-Farber Cancer Institute and Harvard TH Chan School of Public Health.
+I am a Data Scientist for Early Drug Development at Novartis Institute for BioMedical Research.
 I develop computational strategies to translate large amounts of data into biological knowledge.
-I am interested in (1) understanding how transcript isoforms contribute to cellular phenotypes and disease conditions and (2) integrating multi-omic data to unravel molecular cancer phenotypes.
-In order to ensure reproducibility of results, I implement my analyses in documented workflows, software packages and graphic interphases.
+I implement my analyses in documented workflows, software packages and graphic interphases.
 I am a contributor of software to the Bioconductor project.